toptensoftware/JsonKit/readme.md

 		}
 	}

-Sometimes you'll want sub-objects to be serialized into the existing object instance.
+Sometimes you'll want sub-objects to be serialized into an existing object instance.

 eg: